-Preparing for and Overcoming the Challenges of Each Stage of Life
+Preparing for, Overcoming, and Ministering in the Challenges of Each Stage of Life

-As adults grow older they engage certain aspects of life in which they want, and need, to be involved.
-In order to do so they need to develop required competencies, abilities and other, especially spiritual, maturity, in order to perform the responsibilities, tasks, that equip them and others with whom they'll be involved (e.g., family and work) for successfully moving into, meeting the challenges of, and experiencing the benefits offered in that new stage of life.
+Normally, as young children, adolescents, and adults grow older, they develop more advanced cognitive and affective competencies and engage certain aspects of life in which they want, and need, to be involved.
+In order to do so they have to develop prerequisite competencies, abilities, and other aspects of maturity in order to perform the responsibilities and tasks, that equip them and others with whom they'll be involved (e.g., family, work, serving the Lord) for successfully moving into, meeting the challenges of, managing, and experiencing the benefits offered in, the new stage of life.
 Accomplishing the tasks associated with the next stage of life enables one to move into that stage.